Esha-Mirza/Esha-Mirza/README.md

 ## About Me

-I'm a final-year BS Artificial Intelligence student at Bahria University, currently working as an AI/ML Intern at School of AI, where I've built and shipped 25 end-to-end AI applications across healthcare, finance, education, security, and developer tooling — with hands-on work in LLM integration, multi-agent systems, and applied NLP.
+Hi, I'm Esha

-I care about building tools that hold up outside a notebook: clear structure, real documentation, and interfaces someone other than me could actually use.
-Right now I'm deepening my grounding in CNNs and deep learning fundamentals, and actively looking for ML engineering internships and entry-level roles where I can keep building at that level.
+BS Artificial Intelligence student (BS-AI-4A) at Bahria University, Islamabad.
+I recently completed an AI/ML internship at School of AI, where I built and shipped 25 AI/ML projects spanning NLP, healthcare, legal tech, finance, and multi-agent systems.

-Outside of AI, I intern on the design track at **Rakh**, a Pakistani streetwear label — which is probably why I care this much about how my own GitHub looks.
+I'm working toward becoming a Machine Learning Engineer, and I like building things that are useful, not just notebooks that run once and get forgotten.

 <br/>